 #3.
 The Inner Scorecard highlights your top priorities, strengths, weaknesses, and opportunities.
 In other words, it teaches you to compete against yourself.
 Now that’s a competition you have control over.
 It’s one you can win.

-So, what’s in The Inner Scorecard?
+So, what’s inside The Inner Scorecard?
 And how can it help you thrive?